ketamethane/tp/docs/UserGuide.md

 ### Deleting a student: `deletestu`

 This feature allows you to remove a specific student.
-If a student has left the module or swapped tutorial group, you can delete him from the list.
+If a student has left the module or swapped tutorial group, you can delete him or her from the list.

 Format: `deletestu INDEX`